caraya/feedback-review/amp.md

 So whose fault is it?
 Mine?
 The plugin developer?
 The AMP team?

-We also don't know if [AMP Validation Errors](https://www.ampproject.org/docs/troubleshooting/validation_errors) will cause the page not to render or if these are warnings of things that must be fixed to be compliant.
+I also don't know if [AMP Validation Errors](https://www.ampproject.org/docs/troubleshooting/validation_errors) will cause the page not to render or if these are warnings of things that must be fixed to be compliant.

 **Garbage in, Garbage out**